 This engrossing story may be best for readers over 40 or so, and it makes a great pick for book discussion groups.

-Disclaimer: I read a colleague’s (signed!) copy of this book.
+Disclaimer: I read an advance reader copy of this book.
 Opinions expressed are solely my own and may not reflect those of my employer or anyone else.